Cork company rolls with it to combat Covid-19

-The simplest ideas are usually the most ingenious.
+The most ingenious ideas are usually the simplest ones.
 Spotting a gap in the market during the pandemic, a Cork engineer devised a roll-on hand-sanitiser, similar to roll-on deodorants.

 Hansans has an alcohol content of 70% and is antiviral and antibacterial.
 Sean Hayes of MTD Precision Engineering created the innovative system.